VCityTeam/PEPR-VDBI/data-visualization/docs/plot-test-1.md

 const projects_phase_1 = resolvePhase1Entities(getPhase1Sheet(workbook2));
 ```

+Project with product workbook:

 ```js echo
 display(projects_product);
 ```

+Project with laboratory workbook:

 ```js echo
 display(projects_phase_1);
 ```

 ## Simple plot - count keywords

+Map the keywords of each project to an array and count the occurences of each word
+TODO: implement as map-reduce (or even better d3.rollup())

 ```js echo
 function countKeywords(projects) {